uvsmtid/common-salt-states/docs/bootstrapping.md

 * The bootstrap shall be a framework with single front-end Python script.
 * The bootstrap framework shall allow extending it to support variations of operating system and system software versions.
-* The framework shall differentiate source and target environment:
+* There are two possible environments:
-  * Source environment specifies where the package is built.
+  * The _source environment_ is where the packages are built.
-  * Target environment specifies where the package is supposed to be installed.
-  There is no critical need to support multiple _source_ environments - the choice of such environment can be fixed.
-Nevertheless, to keep the framework portable maintaining different source environments can be easly done by the same implementation used in target environment selection.
+  * The _target environment_ is where the packages are deployed.
-* Packages created by any source environment must be the same as long as they are built for the same target environment.
+  Packages created by any source environment must be the same as long as they are built for the same target environment.
+* The framework shall recognize and _support_ multiple _target environments_
+  and be able to generate package for any of them.
+* It is recoginized that there is also _source environment_ where the package was built, but there is no need to _support_ multiple _source environments_:
+  * When packages are built, Salt is used.
+Salt is fully aware of all parameters of its own (source) enviromnent and bootstrap framework shall not be complicated to provide this redundant functionality.
+  * When packages are deployed, bootstrap framework shall not depend on information what was the source environment the packages were built in.
-* The single script shall support both operations:
+* The bootstrap framework shall support both operations:
-  * Build package in source environment for target environment.
+  * _Build_ package for target environment.
-  * Deploy package in target environment.
+  * _Deploy_ package in target environment.
+  NOTE: The `deploy` operation shall depend on much less external prerequisites compared to `build` operation.
+In fact, `deploy` should use minimum available on newly installed clean unconfigured OSes.
 * [Template Method][1] pattern shall be used to implement actions:
   * The base class calls all steps and provides coordination between them to achieve specific [Use Case][10].